1990–91 All-Ireland Senior Club Hurling Championship

 The 1990–91 All-Ireland Senior Club Hurling Championship was the 21st staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship began on 30 September 1990 and ended on 17 March 1991.
+The championship ran from 30 September 1990 to 17 March 1991.

-Ballyhale Shamrocks were the defending champions, however, they failed to qualify for the championship.
-Na Piarsaigh of Cork made their first appearance in the championship.
+Ballyhale Shamrocks were the defending champions, however, they failed to qualify after being beaten by Fenians in the 1990 Kilkenny SHC quarter-finals.
+Na Piarsaigh of Cork and Holycross–Ballycahil of Tipperary made their championship debuts.

-On 17 March 1991, Glenmore won the championship following a 1–13 to 0–12 defeat of Patrickswell in the All-Ireland final.
-This was the first All-Ireland title.
+The All-Ireland final was played at Croke Park in Dublin on 17 March 1991, between Glenmore of Kilkenny and Patrickswell of Limerick, in what was a first championship meeting between the teams.
+Glenmore won the match by 1–13 to 0–12 to claim a first title.

+Glenmore's Ray Heffernan was the championship's top scorer with 0–37.